Adolescence is about establishing independence.

 These years are challenging for teens, and parents, as teens learn how to find their place in the world apart from their families.

 A positive sense of identity is developed by establishing and maintaining healthy relationships, sharing intimacy, learning to understand abstract ideas and developing their own views on life.
-Research shows there is a high degree of brain activity during adolescence which means there is a lot going on inside your teens’ head that might explain some of the moods behaviors you are seeing.
+Research shows there is a high degree of brain activity during adolescence which means there is a lot going on inside your teens’ head that might explain some of the moods or behaviors you are seeing.

 Counseling can provide an unbiased arena for your teen to vent frustrations and check out their perspectives.
 Some of the ways in which counseling can help include: becoming more secure, improving academic achievement, finding fulfillment in relationships, learning to identify strengths, building confidence, and finding happiness.
 The primary focus of our work together is to help teens develop the skills they need to achieve interpersonal and academic success while also exploring their own sense of personal identity.